Hiring PhD

 • Please treat it like a typical research group meeting, similar to what you’d experience in our lab during PhD training.

-Stage III: Formal interview with BMS comitte
+Stage III: Formal admission interview with BMS committee